monome/grid-studies-processing/index.md

 }
 ```

 Here the first monome device found is attached.
-If you want to conenct to a specific grid (if you have more than one connected) you can specify a serial number, which can be found using *serialosc-monitor*.
+If you want to connect to a specific grid (if you have more than one connected) you can specify a serial number, which can be found using *serialosc-monitor*.

 ```java
 m = new Monome(this, "m1000011");